grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 - each team member can generate their own token
 -

-We recommend starting off by creating one service account per use case.
+We recommend the you begin by creating one service account for each use case.

 > **Note:** Service accounts can only act in the organization they are created for.
 If you have the same task that is needed for multiple organizations, we recommend creating service accounts in each organization.